Go to Reviews.org US Edition

 - Pennant Hills

 - Rooty Hill

 - Sydney Martin Place

 Vodafone vs Telstra vs Optus network coverage

-Looking at the respective networks on the interactive map, that initial Telstra, Optus, Vodafone ranking for network coverage is repeated.
+Looking at the respective networks on the interactive map, the initial Telstra, Optus, and Vodafone ranking for network coverage is repeated.

 That said, Telstra is the clear winner when it comes to rural areas.
-Optus, too, drives its network deeper inland in Queensland, New South Wales, Victoria, South Australia and east from Perth, as well as in more places along the coast and inland in Western Australia.
+Optus, too, drives its network deeper inland in Queensland, New South Wales, Victoria, South Australia and east of Perth, as well as in more places along the coast and inland in Western Australia.
 Vodafone has some inland presence in the bigger states but it’s nowhere near comparable to Optus or Telstra.

-Things start to fill out a bit more if you factor in Vodafone’s 3G rural network but even the combined 3G and 4G Vodafone networks pale in comparison to what Optus and Telstra offer, which isn’t just concentrated around major population groups.
+Things start to fill out a bit more if you factor in Vodafone’s rural network but even the combined Vodafone networks pale in comparison to what Optus and Telstra offer, which isn’t just concentrated around major population groups.